YairHalberstadt/Blog/_posts/2018-07-09-mitigating-the-costs-of-abstractions-pt2.md

 ---
-Title: Mitigating The Costs Of Abstractions.
+Title: Mitigating The Costs Of Abstractions pt2.
 Using Functions for Simple Arithmetic
 ---

 ## Mitigating The Costs Of Abstractions.
 Using Functions for Simple Arithmetic